menomi/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-file 8:a function that prints the sum of the two diagonals of a square matrix of integers. file 100:a function that sets the value of a pointer to a char. file 101:a file that contains the password for the crackme2 executable.
+file 8:a function that prints the sum of the two diagonals of a square matrix of integers. file 100:a function that sets the value of a pointer to a char. file 101:a file that contains the password for the crackme2 executable. main.h:is the header file which containf all the function prototypes used in this project.